 My last working date will be [DD/MM/YY]- ( From the date you give notice depending on company policy).

 I promise to wrap up my tasks and train my replacement during this time.
 Kindly let me know if there's anything else I can do to aid you during the transition period to ensure a smooth transition.

 I wish the company continued success on future endeavors, and hope to stay in touch in the future.

 (Name of the employee)

-While you may feel an easier task to send a resignation email, it’s always better to resign in person.
-To meet your busy manager, it’s ideal to make an appointment so that you get enough time to discuss all the details.
+While you may feel it an easier task to send a resignation email, it's always better to resign in person.
+To meet your busy manager, it's ideal to make an appointment so that you get enough time to discuss all the details.

 Once your resignation has been accepted by the organization, make sure to inform the employer about the current status of the projects you are handling.
 It is recommended to write the tasks you have in the pipeline in an email and send it to all concerned individuals.